 Mainly because of these three points, Key Figures are an effective business tool.
 In terms of customer satisfaction especially, they offer a great opportunity to make them measurable and to present them in a clear and comprehensible way.

-Key Figures are based on collected data and assigns them a special value.
+Key Figures are based on collected data and assign them a special value.
 The choice of data included depends on the company.
 In principle, you could easily compile your own metrics.
-All you have to do is consider which data would make understand and simplify, condense it and turn it into a clear value.
+All you have to do is consider which data would make understand and simplify, condense it, and turn it into a clear value.
 At first, you have to think about what the number should say.

 Suppose the number is meant to make a statement about customer satisfaction.
 The figure should be based on recent customer surveys as a source.
 If, for example, the survey contains three questions, you need to assign them a weighting.
 Are all 3 questions equally important, or is there a question where the answer is particularly significant?
 Then, understandably, it would have to be weighted more than the other two.